-True or False: if false, choose the answer that best corrects the... | Study Prep in Pearson+
+True or False: If false, choose the answer that best corrects the... | Study Prep in Pearson+

 Multiple Choice

-True or False: if false, choose the answer that best corrects the statement.
+True or False: If false, choose the answer that best corrects the statement.
+The statement "I don't steal because I don't want to break the law" reflects conventional moral reasoning.

 A